 Our group climbs are scheduled to correspond with the dry seasons.

-- 🌤️Short Dry Season: from January through mid-March are the warmest months, with clear skies in the mornings and evenings.
+- 🌤️Short Dry Season: from mid December through mid-March are the warmest months, with clear skies in the mornings and evenings.
 During the day, clouds may appear along with brief showers.